Roznn/Bootstrap/README.md

-# Bootstrap
-Bootstrap, Jackknife and other resampling methods (Lecturenotes)
+# Bootstrap, Jackknife and other resampling methods

 Beamer slides provided as tex files with reslting PDF [RzDBootstrap.pdf](RzDBootstrap.pdf)   in this repo.